gymrek-lab/TRTools/trtools/qcSTR/README.rst

 Optional Input Filters:

 * :code:`--samples <string>`: File containing list of samples to include.
 If not specified, all samples are used.
+  Samples in the list that are not included in the input vcf or are misspelled are silently ignored.
 * :code:`--period <int>`: Restrict to TRs with this motif length. e.g. to restrict to dinucleotide repeats, use :code:`--period 2`.
 * :code:`--vcftype <string>`: Type of VCF files being merged.
 Default = :code:`auto`.
 Must be one of: :code:`gangstr`, :code:`advntr`, :code:`hipstr`, :code:`eh`, :code:`popstr`.